-Proposal Votes Required Treatment of Abstentions and Broker Non-Votes Broker Discretionary Voting Election of three Class II directors Affirmative vote of a simple majority of the votes cast by shareholders in person or by proxy at the Meeting on the proposal (an "Ordinary Majority").
+Proposal votes Required Treatment of Abstentions and Broker Non-Votes Broker Discretionary Voting Election of three Class II directors Affirmative vote of a simple majority of the votes cast by shareholders in person or by proxy at the Meeting on the proposal (an "Ordinary Majority").
 The results of the voting for Proposals 1.a., 1.b. and 1.c. will be considered together with the results of the voting for Proposals 7.a. and 7.b.
 To the extent more than three directors receive the affirmative vote of the holders of shares representing a majority of the voting power represented at the Meeting in person or by proxy and voting thereon, the three nominees who receive the highest number of affirmative votes in favor of their election will be elected to serve as Class II directors. not be treated as either a vote "FOR" or "AGAINST" the proposals.
-No. Proposal 2: Approval of an amendment to the Company's 2014 Incentive Compensation Plan to increase the number of shares available for issuance thereunder An Ordinary Majority.
-Abstentions and broker non-votes will not be treated as either a vote "FOR" or "AGAINST" the proposal.
-No. Proposals 3.a. and 3.b.: Subject to approval of Proposal 2, approval of (i) a grant of equity awards to and (ii) an increase in the annual salary of the Company's Chief Executive Officer Affirmative vote of an Ordinary Majority.
+No. Proposal 2: Approval of an amendment to the Company's 2014 Incentive Compensation Plan to increase the number of shares available for issuance thereunder Abstentions and broker non-votes will not be treated as either a vote "FOR" or "AGAINST" the proposal.
+No. approval of Proposal 2, approval Affirmative vote of an Ordinary Majority.
 In addition, a Special Majority, as discussed below, is required under Israeli law for approval of Proposals 3.a. and 3.b. not be treated as either a vote "FOR" No. Proposal 4: Approval of the terms of consulting services by a member of the Board.
 Affirmative vote of an Ordinary Majority.
 Abstentions and broker non-votes will not be treated as either a vote "FOR" or "AGAINST" the proposal.
 No. Proposal 5: Reappointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, as the Company's independent registered public accounting firm for the year ending December 31, 2022.
 Affirmative vote of an Ordinary Majority.
 Because brokers have discretionary authority to vote on Proposal 5, we do not expect for there to be any broker non-votes for Proposal 5, and abstentions will not be treated as either a vote "FOR" or "AGAINST" the proposal.
+Yes.
 Proposal 6: Approval, on an advisory basis, of the compensation of the Company's named executive officers.
-Affirmative vote of an Ordinary Majority.
 Abstentions and broker non-votes will not be treated as either a vote "FOR" or "AGAINST" the proposal.
 No. Shareholder proposal regarding the election of two shareholder Affirmative vote of an Ordinary Majority.
 The results of the voting for Proposals 7.a. and 7.b. will be considered together with the results of the voting for Proposals 1.a., 1.b. and 1.c.
 To the extent more than three directors receive the affirmative vote of an Ordinary Majority, the three nominees who receive the highest number of affirmative votes in favor of their election will be elected to serve as Class II directors. not be treated as either a vote "FOR" or "AGAINST" the proposals.
 No. Affirmative vote of 65% or more of the voting power of our issued and outstanding ordinary shares.
-Affirmative vote of 65% or more of the voting power of our issued and outstanding ordinary shares.
+No. Affirmative vote of 65% or more of the voting power of our issued and outstanding ordinary shares.